Apply the Preservation Process Successfully

 Archival research to verify the original appearance of the building and site is helpful in establishing preservation priorities and in preparing treatment alternatives.

 An excellent planning tool for successfully completing a project for any historic resource is to develop a Preservation Management Plan.
-This document records a resource's history, why it is significant, what are the most important features to preserve if work is completed.
+This plan may address a single building or multiple facilities and cultural resources.
+This document records a resource's history, why it is significant, what are the most important features to preserve.
 The plan delineates which areas require special protection or which areas first merit rehabilitation.
 The preservation management plan guides future maintenance, repairs, and alterations.
 Some also provide detailed guidance for rehabilitation or adaptive use.

 The following are sources to aid in archival research concerning the property: